 This bill also requires that any party requesting a spousal support modification under Senate Bill 540 also allow the court to review their financial asset and properties.
 Because spousal support was established by reviewing this information in the past, it’s only fair that the financial situation of both spouses be reviewed before agreeing to a modification.

 Tax Cuts and Jobs Act (TCJA)

 On December 22, 2017, President Trump signed the Tax Cuts and Jobs Act into law.
 The TCJA’s sweeping tax changes have completely transformed numerous guidelines and standards relating to divorce and family law.
 For example, after December 31, 2018, all spousal support payments will be nondeductible to the payor, and tax-free to the recipient.
 It also suspends personal exemptions while increasing standard deductions.

 Seek Legal Guidance

-Contact the Virginia Beach spousal support attorney at The Law Offices of Daniel J. Miller if you have any concerns about these bills or are interested in a spousal support modification.
+Contact The Law Offices of Daniel J. Miller if you have any concerns about these bills or are interested in a spousal support modification.
 Virginia has very complex tax laws and the court is very particular when it comes to modifying spousal support.
 Schedule a free consultation today to explore your legal options with an experienced lawyer.

 Contact The Law Offices of Daniel J. Miller at (757) 517-2942 to schedule a free consultation.